Search: 209 results

 Verse ConceptsGreetingsIndividuals RunningBaggage

-Now David had spoken to the men [who were] standing with him, saying, "What will be done for the man who defeats this Philistine and removes [the] disgrace from Israel?
-For who [is] this uncircumcised Philistine that he defies the battle lines of the living God?"
+David asked the men who were standing near him, "What will be done for the man who strikes down this Philistine and frees Israel from this humiliation?
+For who is this uncircumcised Philistine, that he defies the armies of the living God?"

 Verse ConceptsGod, Living And Self sustainingInsultsLove, And The WorldUncircumcisionEliminating ShameOther Unimportant PeopleExamples Of Patriotism